 Stepping outside past the doors which open up to a loading dock, I took a deep breath and caught a whiff of the rich oat smell wafting over from the blue and white towers of General Mills facility nearby.
 We had to raise our voices as a locomotive rumbled past on the train tracks just several yards away, a reminder of the area’s industrial roots.
 The train, Dan said, took some getting used to.
 But otherwise, he’s had free reign to build-out his studio according to his vision.

-Dan used to work out of the nearby Quincy Studios, but when a photographer bought the building and expanded his space, he called up Debbie Woodward, the property manager of the NKB, to see if she had any room.
-Debbie told him that the last remaining operations of the seed company were about to move out of the building and Dan could have first pick of the newly available section.
-The seed company had left behind a well-worn but blank canvas—no walls, no hallways, the floor caked in a thick layer of soot.
+Dan used to work out of the nearby Quincy Studios, but when a photographer bought the building and expanded his space, he called up Debbie Woodward, the property manager of the Northrup-King Building, to see if she had any room.
+Debbie told him that the last remaining operations of a grower supply business were about to move out of the building and Dan could have first pick of the newly available section.
+The company had left behind a well-worn but blank canvas—no walls, no hallways, the floor caked in a thick layer of soot.
 Upon moving in, he built dry-wall, power-washed the floors, painted the new walls a crisp white, and used his glass-expertise to custom-fit the grid of window panes to individually open during the warmer months.

 Gesturing to the furnace, bright orange with molten glass, Dan mentioned that he and other more industrial artists need spaces like these in the Northrup King Building—places that have access to loading docks and concrete floors which can support the heavy machinery and don’t pose a fire hazard.
 He loves how artists have made this place their own—decorating the walls and areas outside their studio to represent the diverse array of creative skills and thinking here.